grimmelm/ctech404/ctech402/module_4/M4_H5P_Dictionaries-and-Loops/exercise_specs.md

 ## Exercise Instructions

-Q1: Below is a dictionary containing flight numbers and the IATA codes for the international airports in which they depart.
+Q1: Below is a dictionary containing flight numbers and the IATA codes for the international airports from which they depart.
 Drag and drop the proper values into the missing portions of the code block to output the following sentence "Flight [flight number] departs from [airport]:

 <pre>